yeoldegrove/osism.github.io/docs/advanced-guides/testbed.md

 # Testbed

-💡 With the Testbed, it is possible to run a full OSISM installation on an existing OpenStack environment such as Cleura or REGIO.cloud.
+💡 With the Testbed, it is possible to run a full OSISM deployment on an existing OpenStack environment such as Cleura or REGIO.cloud.

 The OSISM Testbed is intended as a playground.
 Further services and integration will be added over time.
-More and more best practices and experiences from the productive installations will be included here in the future.
+More and more best practices and experiences from the productive deployments will be included here in the future.
 It will become more production-like over time.
 However, at no point does it claim to represent a production setup exactly.

 ## Supported releases